What's New

-Latest updates and improvements to Peerdraft
+Latest updates and improvements from Peerdraft

 Share Limits & Storage

 Introducing tiered subscription plans with clear storage limits.
-Know exactly how much space you have and get warnings before you hit your limit.
+Know exactly how much space you have and get warnings before you hit your limit

 • Tiered subscription model (Free, Hobby, Business)